Ch/ChE 9. Chemical Synthesis and Characterization for Chemical Engineering. 9 units (1-6-2). For course description, see Chemistry.

 Ch/ChE 147.
 Polymer Chemistry.
 9 units (3-0-6).
 For course description, see Chemistry.

 ChE/Ch 148.
 Polymer Physics.
 9 units (3-0-6); third term.
-An introduction to the physics that govern polymer structure and dynamics in liquid and solid states, and to the physical basis of characterization methods used in polymer science.
+An introduction to the physics that govern the structure and dynamics of polymeric liquids, and to the physical basis of characterization methods used in polymer science.
 The course emphasizes the scaling aspects of the various physical properties.
-Topics include conformation of a single polymer chain under different solvent conditions; dilute and semi-dilute solutions; thermodynamics of polymer blends and block copolymers; rubber elasticity; polymer gels; linear viscoelasticity of polymer solutions and melts; glass transition and crystallization.
+Topics include conformation of a single polymer, a chain under different solvent conditions; dilute and semi-dilute solutions; thermodynamics of polymer blends and block copolymers; polyelectrolytes; rubber elasticity; polymer gels; linear viscoelasticity of polymer solutions and melts.
 Instructor: Wang.
+Not offered 2019–20.

 ChE 151 ab.
 Physical and Chemical Rate Processes.
 12 units (3-0-9); second, third terms.
 The foundations of heat, mass, and momentum transfer for single and multiphase fluids will be developed.
 Governing differential equations; laminar flow of incompressible fluids at low and high Reynolds numbers; forced and free convective heat and mass transfer, diffusion, and dispersion.
 Emphasis will be placed on physical understanding, scaling, and formulation and solution of boundary-value problems.
 Applied mathematical techniques will be developed and used throughout the course.
 Instructor: Brady.

 ChE 152.
 Heterogeneous Kinetics and Reaction Engineering.
 9 units (3-0-6); first term.
-Prerequisite: ChE 101 or instructor's permission.
-Survey of heterogeneous reactions and reaction mechanisms on metal and oxide catalysts.
+Prerequisites: ChE 101 or instructor's permission.
+Survey of heterogeneous reactions on metal and oxide catalysts.
+Langmuir-Hinshelwood versus Eley-Rideal reaction mechanisms.
+Reaction, diffusion, and heat transfer in heterogeneous catalytic systems.
 Characterization of porous catalysts.
-Reaction, diffusion, and heat transfer in heterogeneous catalytic systems.
-Instructor: Davis.
+Instructor: Giapis.

 ESE/ChE 158.
 Aerosol Physics and Chemistry.
 9 units (3-0-6); second term; Open to graduate students and seniors with instructor's permission.
 For description, see Environmental Science and Engineering.

 ChE/Ch 164.
 Introduction to Statistical Thermodynamics.
 9 units (3-0-6); second term.
 Prerequisite: Ch 21 abc or instructor's permission.
 An introduction to the fundamentals and simple applications of statistical thermodynamics.
 Foundation of statistical mechanics; partition functions for various ensembles and their connection to thermodynamics; fluctuations; noninteracting quantum and classical gases; heat capacity of solids; adsorption; phase transitions and order parameters; linear response theory; structure of classical fluids; computer simulation methods.
-Instructors: Wang, Miller.
+Instructor: Wang.

 ChE/Ch 165.
 Chemical Thermodynamics.
 9 units (3-0-6); first term.
 Prerequisite: ChE 63 ab or instructor's permission.
 An advanced course emphasizing the conceptual structure of modern thermodynamics and its applications.
 Review of the laws of thermodynamics; thermodynamic potentials and Legendre transform; equilibrium and stability conditions; metastability and phase separation kinetics; thermodynamics of single-component fluid and binary mixtures; models for solutions; phase and chemical equilibria; surface and interface thermodynamics; electrolytes and polymeric liquids.
 Instructor: Wang.

 ChE 174.
 Special Topics in Transport Phenomena.
-9 units (3-0-6); third term.
+9 units (3-0-6); first term.
 Prerequisites: ACM 95/100 and ChE 151 ab or instructor's permission.
 May be repeated for credit.
 Advanced problems in heat, mass, and momentum transfer.
-Introduction to mechanics of complex fluids; physicochemical hydrodynamics; microstructured fluids; colloidal dispersions; microfluidics; selected topics in hydrodynamic stability theory; transport phenomena in materials processing.
+Introduction to mechanics of complex fluids; physicochemical hydrodynamics; microstructured fluids; colloidal dispersions and active matter.
 Other topics may be discussed depending on class needs and interests.
-Not offered 2016–17.
+Instructor: Brady.